emvolz-phylodynamics/ebola2014-phylodynamicsPractical/README.md

 sg = skygrowth.mcmc ( sl_tree, res = 20 , quiet = TRUE )
 ```

 Let's plot on the calendar time axis.
-According to WHO records, the peak number of cases in Sierra Leone (maximum number of cases per weak) occurred on October 31, 2014.
+According to WHO records, the peak number of cases in Sierra Leone (maximum number of cases per week) occurred on October 31, 2014.
 We include a vertical red line showing this time point.

 ```r
 # first we adjust the time axis so that is no longer years before most recent sample